Can I use these nutritional supplements while on Coumadin?

 The best natural alternative for you is to discuss a plan with your physician for diet and exercise to help you lose weight.
 At 41, with the health problems that you have, you want to be in top form.
 The evidence for the positive effect on health and longevity of eating a lower calorie diet and exercise is compelling.
 You can read about many such studies on my website in the Dr. Tim Says... and the Health and Nutrition Bites sections.

 Because you have more complex medical issues, including diabetes, it is very important for you to craft a plan that helps you lose weight slowly and carefully.
-Speak with your doctor about seeing the dietician for the correct number of calories to help you eat better.
+Speak with your doctor about seeing the dietitian for the correct number of calories to help you eat better.
 You can also discuss with your physician beginning an exercise program.

-The Dr. Gourmet Diet Plan interactive meal planner on my website conforms to the guidelines of the American Heart Association, and the recipes and meal plans may help you and your dietician get you where you want to be.
+The Dr. Gourmet Diet Plan interactive meal planner on my website conforms to the guidelines of the American Heart Association, and the recipes and meal plans may help you and your dietitian get you where you want to be.

 Supplements are not a healthy alternative for you.
 A change in lifestyle is.